The Interaction between Inputs and Configurations fed to Software Systems: an Empirical Study: Results

 \subsection{Performance Correlations ($RQ_{1}$)}

 We first explain the results of $RQ_{1}$ and their consequences on the \soft{poppler} use case \ie an extreme case of input sensitivity, and then generalize to our other software systems.

-\textbf{Extract images of input pdfs with \soft{poppler}.} The content of pdf files fed to \soft{poppler} may vary; the input pdf can be a \num{2}-page report with a simple figure, a \num{10}-page article or a \num{300}-page picture book.
-Depending on this content, extracting the images embedded in those files can be quick or slow.
-Moreover, a user can adapt different configurations for the report and not for the book (or conversely), leading to different rankings in terms of extraction \performance{time}.
+\textbf{Extract images of input pdfs with \soft{poppler}.} The content of pdf files fed to \soft{poppler} may vary; the input pdf can contain a \num{2}-page extended abstract with plain text, a \num{10}-page conference article with few figures or a \num{300}-page book full of pictures.
+Depending on this content, extracting the images embedded in those files can be quicker or slower for the same configuration.
+Moreover, different configurations could be adapted for the conference paper but not for the book (or conversely), leading to different rankings of extraction \performance{time} and thus different rank-based correlation values.

-In~\Cref{fig:spearmansize}, we depict the Spearman rank-order correlations, in terms of extraction \performance{time}, between pairs of input pdfs fed to \soft{poppler}.
-We also perform hierarchical clustering \cite{johnson1967hierarchical} on \soft{poppler} data to gather inputs having similar \performance{time} distributions and visually group correlated pdfs together\footnote{Detailed $RQ_{1}$ results for other systems available at: {\bluerl{https://anonymous.4open.science/r/df319578-8767-47b0-919d-a8e57eb67d25/results/RQS/RQ1/RQ1.md}}}.
+\Cref{fig:spearmansize} depicts the Spearman rank-order correlations of extraction \performance{time} between pairs of input pdfs fed to \soft{poppler}.
 Results suggest a positive correlation (see dark red cells), though there are pairs of inputs with lower (see white cells) and even negative (see dark blue cells) correlations.
 More than a quarter of the correlations between input pdfs are positive and at least moderate - third quartile Q3 greater than \num{0.52}.

-On the top-left part of the correlogram (see triangle \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {1}}}), we even observe a first group of input pdfs that are highly correlated with each other - positively, strong or very strong.
-In this first group, the input pdfs have similar \performance{time} rankings; their performance react the same way to the same configurations.
-However, this group of pdfs is uncorrelated (very low, low) or negatively correlated (moderate, strong and very strong) with the second group of pdfs - see the triangle \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {2}}}.
-In this case, a single configuration working for the group \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {1}}} should not be reused directly on a pdf of the group \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {2}}}.